dk949/shellutils/README.md

 * prints their sizes in bytes
 * see `fsize -h` for more options

+#### license

+* takes the name of a license, one of:
+  * AGPL-3.0
+  * Apache-2.0
+  * BSD-2-Clause
+  * BSD-3-Clause
+  * BSL-1.0
+  * CC0-1.0
+  * EPL-2.0
+  * GPL-2.0
+  * GPL-3.0
+  * LGPL-2.1
+  * MIT
+  * MPL-2.0
+  * Unlicense
+* copies said license to the LICENSE file in the current directory
+* if a license requires copyright year to be specified (e.g. MIT), it will be fetched with the unix `date` command
+* if a license requires author's name, it will first be taken from git's user.name or, if that fails, from `$USER`

 #### lstype

 * lists regular files in the current directry (not recursively) with their